Speakly Review: Does It Actually Help You Become Fluent?

 The vocabulary exercises are the most important part of the app.
 You follow a sequence of seeing new words, translating them, and then practicing them.
 It’s not the most fun or engaging way to learn, but it works.

 Speakly also uses spaced repetition, which helps you remember words long-term.
-This is a proven science, so I’m happy to see Speakly uses it.
+This is a proven method, so I’m happy to see Speakly uses it.
 The more times you remember new vocabulary, the less you need to review it.
-It makes learning more efficient and you don’t waste time reviewing stuff you already know.
+It makes learning more efficient and you don’t waste time reviewing words you already know.

 One aspect of Speakly I don’t really like is that you learn new vocabulary by translating it to your native language.
 It’s an easy way to learn, but it also teaches you to translate everything all the time.
 This can slow down your speaking and make listening to native speakers more difficult.